 Every area of their work performance impacts a wide range of things in a business, including:

-As a result, team dynamics have a massive influence over the overall project outcome.
+As a result, team dynamics have a massive influence on the overall project outcome.

 Group work is crucial to organizations.
 Improving team dynamics leads to enhanced work outcomes, increased customer satisfaction, and boosts your bottom line.

 Regardless of how knowledgeable or experienced individual team members are, your lineup will fail to produce the best possible results without the right dynamic.

-Understanding the dynamics of a team can give you an indication as to how successful that team might be.
+Understanding the dynamics of a team can give you an indication of how successful that team might be.

 As you may have guessed, a positive dynamic will draw out the best from everyone.
 In contrast, a negative dynamic will result in demotivation, lower productivity, conflict, and so on.